wix-incubator/node-workshop/02-exercises/01-db/README.md

 that when called, creates an object with the functions needed.

-This factory function accepts one parameter - the folder for the "database files" and returns an object with the methods that will be needed in the future.
+This factory function accepts one parameter - the folder for the "database files" - and returns an object with the methods that comprise the module.

 All database functions receive a `userId` as the first parameter.
 This is so that each user will get their own todos.
 This is implemented as a separate